ecmwf/anemoi-inference/docs/dev/integration-tests.rst

      --files [FILES ...], -f [FILES ...]
                        Additional files to upload to the model directory on S3 --overwrite, -o   Overwrite existing files
+     --save-fake-checkpoint
+                       Save a fake checkpoint file locally alongside the real checkpoint for testing purposes.

 To run this script, S3 credentials with write access must be set up, see `anemoi.utils.remote.s3